frePPLe/frepple/doc/model-reference/item-supplier.rst

                                   | The default is 1.
 size_multiple   positive double   | All procurements must be a multiple of this quantity.
                                   | The default is 0, i.e. no multiple to be considered.
-effective_start dateTime          Date when the resource gains this skill. effective_end   dateTime          Date when the resource loses this skill. priority        integer           | Priority of this supplier among all suppliers from which
+effective_start dateTime          Date when the record becomes valid. effective_end   dateTime          Date when the record becomes valid. priority        integer           | Priority of this supplier among all suppliers from which
                                     this item can be procured.
                                   | A lower number indicates that this supplier is preferred